Telkom University: Telkom University mergered

 Since 2009, there has been a plan to merge the four universities under the Telkom Education Foundation (Yayasan Pendidikan Telkom), namely the Telkom Institute of Technology, the Telkom Institute of Management, Telkom Polytechnic and the Telkom Indonesia College of Art and Design.
 It was initially planned that the four institutions would be merged into one university in 2012.
 But due to several problems the merge was delayed to 2013.

 On August 14, 2013, Telkom University was established based on the Decree of the Director General of Higher Education of the Ministry of Education and Culture Number 309/E/0/2013.
 On August 31, 2013, Telkom University was inaugurated by the Minister of Cultural Education of the Republic of Indonesia, Muhammad Nuh, at the Telkom University Convention Hall, by presenting the first Chancellor of Telkom University, Mochamad Ashari, who is a Professor of Electrical Engineering at the Sepuluh Nopember Institute of Technology, Surabaya.

 In merging into Telkom's University in 2013, Each of the four schools formed a faculty inside the university.
 IT Telkom was transformed into the Telkom Engineering School (TES).
 Subsequently, in 2014 TES developed into three faculties, namely the School of Electrical Engineering (SEE), the School of Industrial Engineering (SIE) and the School of Computing (SC).
 IM Telkom transformed into the Telkom Economics and Business School (TEBS).
 Subsequently, in 2014, TEBS developed into two faculties, namely the School of Economics and Business (SEB)and the School of Communications and Business.
 Telkom Polytechnic transformed into the Telkom Applied Science School (TASS).
 Subsequently, in 2014 was changed to the School of Applied Science (SAS).
 STISI Telkom was transformed into a Faculty that was named Telkom Creative Industries School (TCIS).
 Subsequently, in 2014 was changed to the School of Creative Industries (SCI).

 The Telkom University campus is located in the Bandung Technoplex area.
 The campus is a development of the STT Telkom campus.
 Telkom University has the abbreviation Tel-U and the motto of "Creating the Future" which was initiated by Arief Yahya, President Director of Telkom Indonesia when Telkom University was established.

+In 2023, Telkom University launched the Telkom University National Campus (TUNC) program, an initiative aimed at expanding Telkom University’s educational reach across various cities in Indonesia to enhance the quality of education.
+This year, two new branch campuses were established: Telkom University Jakarta (TUJ) and Telkom University Surabaya (TUS), resulting from the merger of Institut Teknologi Telkom Jakarta and Institut Teknologi Telkom Surabaya.

+Building on the Telkom University National Campus (TUNC) initiative, Telkom University has continued its expansion in 2024 by establishing an additional branch campus, Telkom University Purwokerto (TUP), which originated from Institut Teknologi Telkom Purwokerto.

 Academics and administration

 Rector

 The highest formal leader of Telkom University is a Rector, currently Adiwijaya.
-The Rector carries out his duties and is responsible to the Chairman of the Foundation.
+The rector carries out his duties and is responsible to the chairman of the foundation.
 List of rectors who have served: